-A GRP cabin and coaming may be added to a wooden deck on a GRP hull subject to prior approval from the ISAF.
+A GRP cabin and coaming may be added to a wooden deck on a GRP hull subject to prior approval from World Sailing.

-- 2.515 Additional reinforcement of a yacht with a GRP hull shall only be of wood, foam and/or GRP in accordance with which only the following may be fitted. - .1 Between stations 5 and 6: - (a) Two internal frames each not exceeding 60mm thick x 150mm deep except within 510mm of the sheerline. - (b) Two additional deck beams each not exceeding 60mm thick x 75mm deep measured from the underside of the deck.
+- 2.515 Additional reinforcement of a yacht with a GRP hull shall only be of wood, foam and/or GRP in accordance with which only the following may be fitted. - .1 Between stations 5 and 6: - (a) Two internal frames each not exceeding 60mm thick x 150mm deep except within 510mm of the sheerline - (b) Two additional deck beams each not exceeding 60mm thick x 75mm deep measured from the underside of the deck.
 (Note: These beams are in addition to those specified in rule 2.509).
-Alternatively, the existing deck beams may be enlarged to 60mm x 75mm.

-- .2 (a) Forward of station 6 a longitudinal partial bulkhead and one internal athwartships partial bulkhead, each not more than 70mm thick. - (b) Aft of the cockpit a longitudinal partial bulkhead not more than 70mm thick. - (c) Partial bulkheads in the way of the mainsheet arrangement and within 300mm of station 8.
+Alternatively, the existing deck beams may be enlarged to 60mm x 75mm. - .2 (a) Forward of station 6 a longitudinal partial bulkhead and one internal athwartships partial bulkhead, each not more than 70mm thick. - (b) Aft of the cockpit a longitudinal partial bulkhead not more than 70mm thick.
+For all new boats the weight of the forward and aft bulkheads may be included in the weight of the keel reinforcement under rule 2.504 - (c) Partial bulkheads in the way of the mainsheet arrangement and within 300mm of station 8.
 The bulkhead shall be watertight to each adjacent compartment, if the cabin and/or cockpit floor and/or sides tanks are forming buoyancy compartments.
-The bulkhead may be watertight above the cabin floor on each side, have a doorway and means to be closed watertight. - .3 Between stations 11 and 12 not more than one deck beam and/or internal frame with associated knee not exceeding the equivalent measurements as stated above.
+The bulkhead may be watertight above the cabin floor on each side, have a doorway and means to be closed watertight.

+- .3 Between stations 11 and 12 not more than one deck beam and/or internal frame with associated knee not exceeding the equivalent measurements as stated above.
 Alternatively, the existing deck beam may be enlarged to the equivalent dimensions. - .4 Where the forestay and the runners or their extensions meet the hull shell, brackets may be fitted for the attachment of the headstay / roller furling fittings and runner turning blocks.
 The length of the forestay or runner brackets athwartships or longitudinally shall not exceed 600mm each.
 The brackets shall only be made of wood, GRP, metal or a combination of these. - .5 Deadwood: The space below the floorboards between the forward edge of the rudder stock and the bottom of the hull shell moulding at station 9 may be filled out with closed cell polyurethane foam, which shall be covered with laminate.
 Tubes may be fitted for access to any fitting on the front of the rudder stock. - .6 For yachts constructed prior to 1st January 1988 further stiffening is permitted as follows forward of the cabin and aft of the cockpit: - (a) Two aluminium tubes maximum diameter 50mm from the underside of the deck to forestay and backstay positions (two tubes forward and two tubes aft are permitted), and/or, - (b) Two foam stringers maximum section 50mm x 50mm may be bonded to the hull.
 Position optional.
 Two forward and two aft.
 Maximum width of bonding shall be 100mm either side of the stringer.